TeoReu/TeoReu.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

-Hi there!
-I am Teo, a first year DPhil in Computer Science under the supervised by Proffesor Michael Bronstein.
-My research area interest in in Geometric Deep Learning, Diffusion Models, and spectral GNNs.
+Hey!
+I'm Teo, currently in my first year of DPhil in Computer Science, working under the guidance of [Professor Michael Bronstein](https://www.cs.ox.ac.uk/people/michael.bronstein/).
+My research focuses on Geometric Deep Learning, Diffusion Models, and spectral Graph Neural Networks (GNNs).

-Previosly, I have been studied towards a MPhil in Advanced Computer Science at University of Cambridge, graduating with distinction.
-While in Cambridge my research focused on Graph Neural Networks (more exactly variational and attentional approaches to graph rewiring under the supervision of [Prof Pietro Liò](https://www.cl.cam.ac.uk/~pl219/), [Francesco Di Giovanni](https://francescodgv.github.io/), [Chaitanya Joshi](https://www.chaitjo.com/)) and theoretical remarks for diffusion samplers under the supervision of [Fracisco Vargas](https://www.cst.cam.ac.uk/people/fav25).
+Before this, I did my MPhil in Advanced Computer Science at the University of Cambridge, where I graduated with distinction.
+During my time there, I dug into the world of Graph Neural Networks, specifically looking into variational and attentional approaches to graph rewiring.
+I was lucky to work with [Professor Pietro Liò](https://www.cl.cam.ac.uk/~pl219/), [Francesco Di Giovanni](https://francescodgv.github.io/), and [Chaitanya Joshi](https://www.chaitjo.com/).
+I also dabbled in theoretical aspects of diffusion samplers under the guidance of [Francisco Vargas](https://www.cst.cam.ac.uk/people/fav25).
+Looking forward to the exciting journey ahead!